Quantization Backdoors to Deep Learning Commercial Frameworks: Preliminaries

-{\bf Deep Learning Pipeline Vulnerability.} {It has been shown that the standard DL pipeline has vulnerabilities, which can be abused to launch attacks.
+{\bf Deep Learning Pipeline Vulnerability.} It has been shown that the standard DL pipeline has vulnerabilities, which can be abused to launch attacks.
 One representative attack is the Image-Scaling Attack that abuses the Re-Scaling function when a large image is resized into a small one to be acceptable by the DL models~\cite{xiao2019seeing}.
-Such Image-Scaling has been explicitly utilized to facilitate the backdoor attacks~\cite{quiring2020backdooring}.
+Such Image-Scaling has been utilized to facilitate the backdoor attacks when the input-size of the model is known by the attacker~\cite{quiring2020backdooring}.
 In addition, transfer learning has been abused to complete an \textit{incomplete backdoor} inserted into a pretrained model when it is utilized to customize a down-stream task, if an attacker has some knowledge of the down-stream task, especially the targeted label~\cite{yao2019latent}.
-Furthermore, the data collection from public resources or third parties is also risky where label-consistent poisoned data (i.e., content is consistent with its label by human-eyes audit) can be used to insert a backdoor into a model trained over the poisoned data, usually requiring that an attacker has knowledge of the model architecture~\cite{saha2020hidden}.}
+Furthermore, the data collection from public resources or third parties is also risky where label-consistent poisoned data (i.e., content is consistent with its label by human-eyes audit) can be used to insert a backdoor into a model trained over the poisoned data, usually requiring that an attacker has knowledge of the model architecture~\cite{saha2020hidden}.

-{This works reveals a new vulnerability in the pipeline when the standard quantization toolkits/frameworks are normally applied to activate a dormant backdoor, which could have much broader impact to end users due to a high demand for on-device DL models and the popularity of the TFLite and PyTorch Mobile as tools.}
+This work reveals a new vulnerability in the pipeline when the standard quantization toolkits/frameworks are normally applied to activate a dormant backdoor, which could have a much broader impact on end users due to the high demand for on-device DL models and the popularity of the TFLite and PyTorch Mobile as standard tools.
+We note there are a few quantization backdoor related studies~\cite{tian2022stealthy,hong2021qu,pan2021understanding}\footnote{Our fully functional and reproducible source code was released in August 2021 at \url{https://github.com/quantization-backdoor} and preprint of this study was online in August 2021.
+According to the preprint date, our study and the concurrent work~\cite{tian2022stealthy} were ahead~\cite{hong2021qu,pan2021understanding}.}.
+However, they~\cite{hong2021qu,pan2021understanding} (excluding~\cite{tian2022stealthy} that demonstrates the feasibility of the PyTorch Mobile only) are customized, are not evaluated against any commercial frameworks such as PyTorch Mobile or TF-Lite.
+In addition, ~\cite{tian2022stealthy,hong2021qu,pan2021understanding} do not achieve stable and high attacking efficacy due to their ineffective methods.
+Instead of abusing the quantization pipeline, ~\cite{phan2022ribac} studies backdoor insertion by abusing the pruning operation but evaluations are also only customized.
+More discussions and comparisons are detailed in Section~\ref{sec:compressionComp}.